EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### Running a command within a service

-To execute a command within one of our services we use the command run, the --rm option will delete the container that will be created when it is finished executing. run, then we place the command.
-Unlike docker-compose start, **this command is used to perform tasks that are performed only once.**. once**.
+To execute a command inside one of our services we use the run command, the --rm option will delete the container that will be created when finished executing, then we place the command.
+Unlike docker-compose start, **this command is used to perform one-time tasks**.

 ```bash
 docker-compose run --rm django python manage.py migrate